Hyaana/MultiVRMViewer/README.md

 	- Return menu button returns you to the main menu
 	- Calibrate Tracking button will reset your body tracked position

+	Mic / Webcam:
+	- Selection by buttons on the right hand side Alternate controls:
+	- M for microphone selector
+	- P for webcam selector

 	Misc Controls:
 	- TAB for UI enable/disable
-	- M for microphone selector

 	Edit Model:
 	- Click checkboxes to toggle clothing on model
 	- This will only work on certain VRM models